Doctor Fate's prophetic ramblings in issue #17

 - They come from the fires: There are massive fire pits all around the world left over from the first parademon invasion.
 In issue #18, parademons emerge from the fire pits signaling the second parademon invasion.

 - The alien: In issue #19, the heroes are about to leave the World Army's holding facility when Jimmy Olsen finds info about an alien being kept underneath the facility.
 They go down and find two World Army soldiers guarding a huge metal door.
 They persuade them to open it and find... a human living in a furnished room.
 They ask him why he's locked away, but then he starts to feel ill; saying that Batman II's presence is causing his.
 Batman realizes what happening and reveals his kryptonite necklace.
 The man is no human, but a Kryptonian, Superman's species.
-This is sure to be game changer in the fight against Brutaal and his parademon forces.
+He later becomes the new Superman and helps battle Brutaal and his forces.